WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KY6.md

 It was published 2016 by University of Kentucky Libraries.

-The network consists of 537 nodes (junctions), 644 pipes, 3 tanks, 2 pumps and 2 reservoirs.
+The network consists of 537 nodes (junctions), 644 pipes, 1 valve, 3 tanks, 2 pumps and 2 reservoirs.

 <img src="../static/benchmarks/network-ky6/ky6_plot.png"/>